 The community governed by the CPS is the CTE.
 The CTE is a PKI that accommodates widely distributed community of wired and wireless users with diverse needs for communication and information security.
 This CP spans the Norwegian community for all legal persons with a verified F-nr or D-nr in the "Folkeregisteret" (DSF).
-For Person Standard certificates a person must be of the age of 14 years old or older.
+For Person High certificates a person must be of legal age of 18 years old or be accompanied with an official registered guardianship.